-- H: 4.8m for regular motor vehicle roads designated as important logistics roads, 4.5m for other regular motor vehicle roads and 3m for smaller motor vehicle roads except for Type 3 Class 5 regular motor vehicle roads (except for the designated important logistics roads) where the value may be reduced to 4m in unavoidable cases such as for a topographical reason (or 3m when traffic volume of large-sized motor vehicles is extremely small and these may access neighboring bypass roads). - a: The width of the shoulder connected with the carriageway on regular motor vehicle roads (for shoulders where on-street facilities are provided, shoulder width minus value required for on-street facilities), provided that the value exceeds 1m shall be 1m.
-The width of the shoulder connected with the carriageway on smaller motor vehicle roads shall be 0.5m. - b: Value subtracting 4.1m from H (regarded as 4.1m where H is less than 4.1m) for regular motor vehicle roads designated as important logistics roads and this value shall be value subtracting 3.8m from H (regarded as 3.8m where H is less than 3.8m) for regular motor vehicle roads and this value shall be 0.2m for smaller motor vehicle roads. - c and d: Concerning the separator, values listed in columns c and d in accordance with road classification and concerning the island, the value of c shall be 0.25m and the value of d shall be 0.5m.
+- H: 4.8m for regular motor vehicle roads designated as important logistics roads, 4.5m for other regular motor vehicle roads and 3m for smaller motor vehicle roads except for Type 3 Class 5 regular motor vehicle roads (except for the designated important logistics roads) where the value may be reduced to 4m in unavoidable cases such as for a topographical reason (or 3m when traffic volume of large-sized motor vehicles is extremely small and these may access neighboring bypass roads). - provided, shoulder width minus value required for on-street facilities), provided that the value exceeds 1m shall be 1m.
+The width of the shoulder connected with the carriageway on smaller motor vehicle roads shall be 0.5m. - logistics roads and this value shall be value subtracting 3.8m from H (regarded as 3.8m where H is less than 3.8m) for regular motor vehicle roads and this value shall be 0.2m for smaller motor vehicle roads. c and d: Concerning the separator, values listed in columns c and d in accordance with road classification and concerning the island, the value of c shall be 0.25m and the value of d shall be 0.5m.

-Classification Classification c (Unit: m) d (Unit: m)
+Classification c (Unit: m) d (Unit: m)

 Regular motor vehicle roads 0.5 1.0

 Class 1 Smaller motor vehicle roads 0.5 0.5

 Type 1 Class 2 Regular motor vehicle roads 0.25 1.0

-Type i G.035 Z Smaller motor vehicle roads 0.23 0.5
+Type I Smaller motor vehicle roads 0.25 0.5

 Class 3 and 4 Regular motor vehicle roads 0.25 0.75

-Smaller motor vehicle roads 0.23 0.5
+Smaller motor vehicle roads 0.25 0.5

-Type 2 Regular motor vehicle roads 0.25 0.75
+Regular motor vehicle roads 0.25 0.75

-Type 2 Smaller motor vehicle roads 0.23 0.5
+Type 2 Type 2 Smaller motor vehicle roads 0.5

-Type 3 0.25 0.5
+Туре 3 0.25 0.5

 Type 4 0.25 0.5

-e: Width of the shoulder connected with the carriageway (for shoulders where on-street facilities are provided, shoulder width minus value required for on-street facilities).
+e: Width of the shoulder connected with the carriageway (for shoulders where on-street facilities are provided, shoulder width minus value required for on-street facilities)